anjenn/closetApp/thesis_rough_draft.md

 Before moving on to the decision making step for application architecture, we first need to draw a big picture of the components of this web application.
 In this context, the term 'component' refers to big fragments of the system, which are Web broswer, web server, and database server.
 There are variety of options with ranging number of servers and databasese, or even serveless and databaseless system.
-From the options, a model with one web server and database was chosen, due to the fact that this project is considreably simple.
+From the list of options, a model with one web server and database was chosen, due to the fact that this project is considreably simple.
 If the application updates in the future, for more complex system and functionality, the number of server and database would as well need to increase, so we can avoide a problem like the whole application malfunctioing when the server goes down.
 Many articles suggest that a combination of multiple web servers and multiple databases can serve as the most stable form. (https://www.cleveroad.com/blog/web-application-architecture/)

 >3.3.2.
 Architecture<br />